Labiaplasty (Labia Reduction Surgery)

 About the Reviewer of This Article

 Foad Nahai, MD, FACS, is a board-certified plastic surgeon and a Fellow of the American College of Surgeons.
-Dr. Nahai is the 2007-2008 president of the American Society for Aesthetic Plastic Surgery, first vice president of the International Society of Aesthetic Plastic Surgery and a director of the American Board of Plastic Surgery.
-He completed medical school in England, and his post-graduate surgical training was at Johns Hopkins in Baltimore and Emory in Atlanta.
-Before joining Atlanta's Paces Plastic Surgery in 1998, Dr. Nahai practiced at the Emory Clinic, where he was professor of plastic surgery at Emory's School of Medicine.
+Dr. Nahai was the 2008-2010 president of the International Society of Aesthetic Plastic Surgery (ISAPS).
+In addition, he is a past president of the American Society for Aesthetic Plastic Surgery (ASAPS), a former director of the American Board of Plastic Surgery, and current editor-in-chief of Aesthetic Surgery Journal.
+He completed medical school in England and his post-graduate surgical training at Johns Hopkins University in Baltimore and Emory University in Atlanta.
+Before joining Atlanta’s Paces Plastic Surgery in 1998, Dr. Nahai practiced at the Emory Clinic, where he was professor of plastic surgery at Emory’s School of Medicine.